FreshetDMS/Freshet-Deprecated/beam-runner/doc/samza-beam-design-notes.md

     configBuilder.addKafkaSystem()
     configBuilder.setupOutputTopics()
   } else if (t instanceOf ParDo.Bound) {
-    // Here is the trick.
-As long as we have ParDos we have to chain them.
+    // As long as we have ParDos we have to chain them.
+    // Need to figure out how to send the DoFn to StreamTask
+    // Other thing is if we plan to execute multiple PTransforms how we are going to send multiple transforms and execute them in StreamTask
+    // Best thing for above is to write some code manually assuming we have DoFn and other things in StreamTask
+    // GroupBy, Flatten, Window can be run in the same StreamTask?
   }

   throw error;